 Outdoing even themselves, these HUGE Vote NO! banners are gracing Sathorn Unique, a relic from the Asian crisis.
 After being three hours in Friday afternoon traffic to take a photo of the banner clad building, I declined climbing up a nearby building to get a better shot.
-An excellent photo, taken from above and not by me, can be found at twitpix: Vote NO!

 NOTE: Apologies for taking the slideshow down.
 The plugin does not work with my rotating header (apparently both use jQuery.
 Whatever that means).
 And if you have any suggestions, I’m open.

-Ths slideshow includes a few photos from the Vote NO! rally in Bangkok.
+This slideshow included a few photos from the Vote NO! rally in Bangkok.
 I’m sure my Red Shirt driver didn’t intend to stop by a Yellow Shirt rally but when we turned a corner SURPRISE! yellow was everywhere.
 And of course I to go to see.
 When I came back from the rally I mentioned how average everyone looked.
 Not a high-so in the bunch.
 He replied, “they might be dressed as poor Thais but don’t let them fool you.
 They are not!”